nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

          }}

+First, we used encapsulation to protect the data so the user can’t access them directly when we declared our value as privet, then we crated car class which  inheritance from our main class "Vehicle."

 ### Abstraction
 #### Defenition:
 Abstraction is the method of hiding the unwanted information.
-#### Example:

-TODO: Retype good & bad code exmple(explain below with polomorphism example)

 [Difference between Abstraction and Encapsulation in Java](https://www.geeksforgeeks.org/difference-between-abstraction-and-encapsulation-in-java-with-examples/)